-Based on the 2011 data male headed households seem to fare much better in comparison to female headed households.
-This is with reference to economic activity, receipt of cash from household produce and agricultural produce as well as ownership of durables and ICT equipment.
-Although a majority of the household heads that is both males and females reported that the housing unit that they occupied had been self-built, they were more female headed households who resided in donated accommodation as compared to male headed households.
-When comparing the male heads of household to the female heads of households against the different economic activities listed, there are more male heads of households, both male headed and female headed.
-Despite the fact that most households, both male headed and female headed household members reported as having received no cash from any of the household activities that they were engaged in, members in male heads of household tend to be involved in more lucrative activities that the female heads.
-For instance most members of female headed households reported as having received as households reported as having received cash from activities like the sale of beer or clothes members belonging to male headed households were engaged in craftwork which is more lucrative and stable.
+Despite the fact that most households, both male headed and female headed household members reported as having received no cash from any of the household activities that they were engaged in, members in male heads of household tend to be involved in more lucrative activities than the female heads.
+For instance most members of female headed households reported as having received cash from activities like the sale of beer or clothes members belonging to male headed households were engaged in craftwork which is more lucrative and stable.